Australia day awards

 Each year the awards are presented during Maitland's Australia Day celebrations, which are held at Maitland Park.

 Council welcomes nominees from a wide variety of areas including the arts, sport, schools, the environment and community service.
 Achievements which will be recognised include a single outstanding achievement in the last year or numerous achievements made over many years.

 Citizen of the Year and Young Citizen of the Year

-Applications are for Citizen of the Year and Young Citizen of the Year are now open.
-Nominations close at 9.00am on Friday 13 December 2019 and the award recipients will be announced on 26 January 2019 at the Australia Day function.
+Applications for Citizen of the Year and Young Citizen of the Year are now open.
+Nominations close at 9.00am on Friday 13 December 2019 and the award recipients will be announced at Maitland's Official Australia Day Ceremony.

 Citizen of the year: Belinda-Jane Davis